 Online courses use a variety of different technologies through the Internet to bring the class to you — wherever you are!
 Your class doesn't meet on campus.
-You access your course materials and activities through RACC's ANGEL Learning website.
-However, some online course faculty might require some on-campus participation such as taking proctored tests on campus in the Academic Testing Center or at an approved non-RACC testing facility elsewhere.
+You access your course materials and activities through RACC's ANGEL Learning website and/or other websites.
+However, some online courses might require some on-campus participation such as taking proctored tests on campus in the Academic Testing Center or at an approved non-RACC testing facility elsewhere.
+This and/or other requirements are listed on the course section's "Meeting Information/Comments" column in the College course information system (WebAdvisor).
+For more information, watch the Searching for a Course in WebAdvisor tutorial.

 RACC also offers hybrid courses that use a combination of online technologies and face-to-face instruction.
 In a hybrid course, the time spent in the classroom is reduced while online instruction is used to meet learning objectives.